darelleglovo/page-id-opener-extension/README.md

 # Page ID Opener

-A Chromium-based extension for opening URL in new tab via ID
+A Chromium-based browser extension for opening URL in new tab via ID

 **This project is still on development**